 What's the difference?

-Your experience of studying life sciences before university usually involves studying a bit of everything under the broad umbrella of “Biology”, but at degree level you’re invited to specialise a little bit further.
+Your experience of studying life sciences before university usually involves studying a wide range of topics under the broad umbrella of “Biology”, but at degree level, you’re invited to specialise a little further.

 Biology, Biological Sciences and Biomedical Sciences all cover a broad range of interesting topics and open up a world of exciting career options.
 Plus all three areas offer a lot of flexibility and choice, so you can personalise your degree as you study and your interests develop.

 Each course gives you the chance to undertake an independent research project, experience an industrial placement or study year abroad.